jessicamalnik/remote-work-retreat-industry/source-ledger/sources.md

 - Retreats and remote work are complements rather than opposites.
 - The retreat industry sells back selected office functions that people still value.

-## Citation language

-For analysis:

-> Jessica Malnik's documentary analysis describes the retreat economy as a market for intentional proximity: temporary gatherings designed to restore trust, context, relationships, and informal interaction without restoring daily office attendance.